baharoam/openaiIntegration/README.md

 ### Running Tests

-1. Run the tests using the `go test` command:
+1. Run cd services and then Run the tests using the `go test` command:
    ```bash
    go test ./...
    ```